const-ae/CSAMA/feedback+notes-2022.md

 Something on DL?
 More systematic introduction into the creation of modern research outputs (Rmarkdown vignettes, optinally with interactive widgets in them (plotly); Shiny)

+Use ChatGPT et al. for /in lieu of gene set enrichment analysis

 What to drop?

 Perhaps the "Annotation resources" lecture can be made more concrete by adding a concrete dataset integration / "metaanalysis" running example?